stfc-ai4s/eData/README.md

 ## 2.3 Benchmarks and Datasets
 The number of datasets and benchmarks may vary with every release.
 Please consult the [Benchmarks](./sciml_bench/docs/markdown/benchmarks_summary.md) and [Datasets](./sciml_bench/docs/markdown/datasets_summary.md) documents for more details.
 You can also check out the full documentation [here](./sciml_bench/docs/).
 A number of authors have contributed towards the development of the benchmarks,  and these contributions are stated in [Credits](./sciml_bench/docs/markdown/credits.md).
 If you are thinking of contributing towards the benchmarks or datasets, please see the [Contributing Datasets & Benchmarks](./sciml_bench/docs/markdown/main/contributing.md).

 # 3. Installation and Usage

-Please consult  [Installation](./sciml_bench/docs/markdown/main/installation.md) and [Usage](./sciml_bench/docs/markdown/main/usage.md)for getting started.
+Please consult  [Installation](./sciml_bench/docs/markdown/main/installation.md) and [Usage](./sciml_bench/docs/markdown/main/usage.md) for getting started.
 The [Frequently Asked Questions (FAQ)](./sciml_bench/docs/markdown/main/faq.md) covers a number of installation issues.
 We have also included a short [tutorial](./sciml_bench/docs/markdown/main/tutorial.md) on installing and using the framework.